WestGrid/trainingMaterials/pages/courses.md

 permalink: "/courses/"
 ---

 We offer training on a wide range of topics related to scientific programming, high-performance computing, data analysis, and visualization.
-These courses can take any form, from one hour to multiple days, online or in person.
+These courses can take any form, from one hour to multiple days, and can be conducted online or in person.

-We run regular workshops each year: summer schools around May–August and winter schools around November–March.
-Traditionally, these are hosted by universities in southwest BC (Vancouver or Victoria) and east of the Rockies (Alberta, Saskatchewan, or Manitoba), and some schools are taught online.
+We hold regular workshops throughout the year, including summer schools from May to August and winter schools from November to March.
+These workshops are traditionally hosted by universities located in southwest British Columbia (Vancouver or Victoria) and east of the Rockies (Alberta, Saskatchewan, or Manitoba).
+Additionally, some schools are taught online.

 **In addition to our regular events, we offer on-demand workshops and customized training.**